DSS-Data198/Data198/policies.md

 ## Mini Vitamins
 We will also have mini-vitamins due the night after each lecture (Monday 11:59PM).
 These mini-vitamins are graded on *correctness*, and designed to be a quick concept check for the topics covered during lecture.

-You are allowed to collaborate with each other on mini-vitamin questions, but you must answer the questions yourselves.
-Students will submit these mini-vitamins on Gradescope.
+You are allowed to collaborate with each other, as well as their TA and tutor on mini-vitamin questions, but you must answer the questions yourselves.
+Students will submit these mini-vitamins on Bcourses.

 ## Assignments